runtastic/request_handler/README.md

 gem for validation and data coersion.
 It allows to handle headers, filters, include_options, sorting and of course to validate the body.

-## dry-gem dependency

-Version 1.1 removes the strict dependency to dry-types v0.11 & dry-validation v0.11 and allows usage of newer versions of dry-gems.
-This gem uses these gems but only a very small interface with them therefore this gem itself is usually not impacted by smaller breaking changes each minor version of the dry-gems might introduce.

-**Please check your applications compatibility with each dry-types version and pin versions as necessary**

 ## Installation

 Add this line to your application's Gemfile: